Raquel Fernández Fuertes

 Sonja Mujcinovic

 Sonja Mujcinovic is a professor in the Department of English at the University of Valladolid (Spain).
-Her research is mainly focused on second and third language acquisition, linguistic typology, bilingual morphosyntactic analysis and crosslinguistic influence.
+Her research is focused on second language acquisition, linguistic typology, bilingual morphosyntactic analysis and crosslinguistic influence primarily in the domain of sentential subjects in the case of L1 Danish, L1 Bosnian and L1 Spanish speakers of L2 English.
 As a member of the UVALAL research group, she works both on adult and child spontaneous and experimental data in language contact situations.
-Her PhD dissertation, defended in 2020, discusses the acquisition of English as an L2 by three groups of children (L1 Danish, L1 Spanish and L1 Bosnian).
-The focus is placed on crosslinguistic influence and typological similarity in the domain of sentential subjects.

 Qianting Yuan